Track work hours with a timer built for client projects

 By the time you need totals, exports, or invoices, the tracked time already feels trustworthy.

-Make time tracking feel lighter from the first click
+Make billable time tracking easier from the first click

-Give your team a timer they will actually use, with manual entry when they need to catch up later.
+Give your team a simple way to track work hours, connect time to clients, and fix entries when they need to catch up later.

 Frequently asked questions